Hamunii/ToiletLeechIsReal/AssetSources/CodingAI.md

 }
 ```
 This also means that if `syncMovementSpeed` is zero, or a very big number, the enemy movement will appear janky on clients other than the host.

-It also seems that the enemy will also point towards `targetYRotation`, but I just realised this now as I'm reading the code.

 The `DoAIInterval()` method runs in an interval we've set in Unity on our custom AI script which is attached to our enemy prefab.
 We have set this to 0.2 seconds, which is also used in the game by for example the BaboonHawk enemy and probably other enemies too.